 For each specific point of the pattern, a wheel of 360 sectors of 1° is used to measure the average variance in the angles between point pairs (Rosenberg 2004).
 The significance of the wavelet analysis is evaluated against 199 Monte Carlo simulations of the observed pattern under the null hypothesis of randomness.
 The variance is plotted as a function of angle measurements.
 Direction is measured anti-clockwise from East (i.e., 0° is East, 90° is North).
 When the distribution of the observed values (dashed line) wanders above the simulated values (continuous line), the pattern shows significant anisotropy in that direction.

 Point pattern analysis. - A spatial point pattern is the outcome of a random spatial point process.
-Any natural phenomenon which results in a spatial point pattern, such as a distribution pattern of fossils, can be viewed as a point process (Baddeley et al. 2015).
-Therefore, the analysis of a spatial point pattern ultimately addresses the nature of the point process that generated the pattern.
-Point pattern analysis has been specifically applied to the study of site formation and modification processes by a relatively small number of studies (Lenoble et al. 2008; Domínguez-Rodrigo et al. 2014a, c, 2018; Giusti & Arzarello 2016; Organista et al. 2017; Giusti et al. in press).
+Any natural phenomenon which results in a spatial point pattern, such as a distribution pattern of fossils, can be viewed as a point process .
+Therefore, the analysis of a spatial point pattern ultimately addresses the nature of the point process that generated the pattern (Baddeley et al. 2015).
+Advanced Point pattern analysis has been specifically applied to the study of site formation and modification processes by a relatively small number of studies (Lenoble et al. 2008; Domínguez-Rodrigo et al. 2014a, c, 2018; Giusti & Arzarello 2016; Organista et al. 2017; Giusti et al. in press).
 However, this analytical method has never been used to detect anisotropy in the distribution patterns of archaeological or palaeontological assemblages.
 Nevertheless, detecting anisotropy is an essential part of any spatial analysis.
 Standard statistical tools in spatial point pattern analysis rely on crucial assumptions about the point process itself: a point process is assumed to be stationary and/or isotropic if its statistical properties are not affected by shifting and/or rotating the point process.

 In order to further assess the presence of anisotropy in the distribution pattern of the TSR assemblage, we specifically applied the point pair distribution function (Or1,r2(Φ); Baddeley et al. 2015).
 The function estimates the probability distribution of the directions of vectors joining pairs of points that lie more than r1 and less than r2 units apart.
 With selected different distances r1 and r2, the function estimates the multiscale variation of anisotropy.
 Results are visualised in rose diagrams, where the direction is measured counter-clockwise from East (0°).